The Johnson, Brisbane, Queensland © The Johnson

 The budget 367-room ibis Styles Brisbane Elizabeth Street is just a block from the Queen Street Mall.
 While prices might be reasonable, there’s no skimping on interior design features.
 There’s a fun vibe to the rooms, which have a pop-art sensibility thanks to their bright feature walls.
 Some rooms contain glorious views of the Brisbane River.

-Ovolo Inchcolm in Spring Hill, has a fascinating history.
+The Inchcolm by Ovolo in Spring Hill, has a fascinating history.
 The 1920s-era building originally housed medical specialists, while today the boutique hotel channels an eclectic yet sophisticated take on rock n' roll.
 There are just 50 rooms, several of which are contemporary double-storey, loft-style suites.
-Stay for a meal at Salon de Co for share dishes that reflect the funky Art Deco surrounds.

 At first look, you may think W Brisbane’s curved structure and contemporary design are all for show, but they also tell a story.
 Everything about W Brisbane serves to mirror the winding rivers and stunning landscapes of Queensland.
 Located in the heart of the city and sitting on the edge of the Brisbane River, W Brisbane is convenient and accessible, but you might find yourself staying in to enjoy the glam Living Room Bar, the incredibly Instagrammable WET® Deck pool area, or the gourmet menu at Three Blue Ducks.